Jakob-Peters/Project-WebAdView/readme.md

 - `WebAdView` is a SwiftUI component that displays an ad in a `WKWebView`.
 - It only loads ad content after consent is given, listening for consent events via NotificationCenter.
 - Consent status is injected into the web view using Didomi's JavaScript API.
+ - WKWebView is configured with `allowsInlineMediaPlayback = true` and `mediaTypesRequiringUserActionForPlayback = []` for optimal video ad support.
+ - Clicks on external links, popup windows (`target="_blank"`), or non-http(s) schemes are detected and opened in the system browser, while the webview remains on the original ad content.

 ### 3. Homepage and Articles
 - The homepage and each article can display one or more `WebAdView` ad units.